YOU are invited!! It's not too late to sign up to talk, just send us an email (see below).

 Can I use technical equations, jargon, etc.?
 Sure, as long is it's very interesting and you think the audience will know what you're talking about.

-Why should I apply?
+Why should I speak?
 If you do not, Grant and Clio will have to each give ten 5-minute talks about their crazy ideas each to fill the time.
 While they CAN do this, they probably should not.
-Can I apply more than once?
-Yes.
-In the unlikely event that many of the accepted talks are claimed by the same individual, the organizers will figure this out.

 That said.
 We expect all participants to be professional and collegial.
 There may be controversial ideas and differences of opinions.
 The goal is to celebrate innovation, one another, creativity, and the human mind. (and oxford commas).